 That one extra day costs you $9,000+ on a $50K advance.

 The second mistake: not separating equipment purchases from working capital.
-Equipment financing runs 7-16%.
-Working capital runs 12-28%.
+Equipment financing typically costs less than working capital because the equipment serves as collateral.
 If you're buying a $100K pizza oven and also need $30K for payroll, don't lump them into one expensive working capital loan.
 Split them.
-Finance the oven at 10% and take working capital separately.
+Finance the oven separately and take working capital for the rest.

 Frequently Asked Questions